jimmysmits/CloudNotes/Terraform.md

 ```

-Note: Number or integers don't need double quotes, but Terraform automatically converts number and bool values to strings when needed.
+🗒️: Both _Number_ and _Integer_ don't need double quotes, but Terraform automatically converts _Number_ and _Boolean_ values to strings when needed.
 For example 5 and "5" both are correct.

-#### VARIABLES LIST
+##### Variables type: List

-List is the same than an array.
-We can store multiple values Remember the first value is the 0 position.
-For example to access the 0 position is `var.mylist[0]`
+_List_ is the same than an array.
+We can store multiple values. **Remember the first value is the 0 position**.
+For example to access the 0 position is `var.mylist[0]`.

 ```
 variable "mylist" {